trifle-io/trifle-io/docs/trifle-stats/drivers/redis.md

 ## Performance

-`inc`, `set` operations are executed for each key/pair value separately.
+`inc`, `set` operations are executed for each key/value pair and key from `keys` separately.
 This may lead to degraded performance on large data set.